PlatONnetwork/docs/docs/Python-SDK.md

   print(result)
   ```

 parameter:

-  ​'chainId' chain id

-  ​'nonce' serial number

-  ​'gas' fuel
+- `chainId`: chain id.

+- `nonce`: serial number.

+- `gas` :fuel.
-  ​'value' value (starting balance of new contract account)
+- `value`: value (starting balance of new contract account).

-  ​'gasPrice' fuel price
+- `gasPrice`: fuel price.

 Need to write a reasonable value

  Call the method ifControl, and successfully pass the parameter 20 to the chain.
 Then get the corresponding information and data on the chain through the corresponding method getIfControlResult.

 The output is as follows:

   ```
   #Output:
   0x16c76387cdd06ab82a4beb330b36369a5cfa22b8cf6ddfff58c72aaae4a39df9
   AttributeDict(('blockHash': HexBytes('0xbb1d1c3a7abecac9910509ed3ff2ca97cebdba1e88db0b909ffd646a86d69597'),'blockNumber': 305801,'contractAddress': None,'cumulativeGaswUsedjj25382,'from [], 'logsBloom': HexBytes ( '0x00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000'), 'status': 1, 'to': 'lax1ws7m2tqr55h8xs7e3jg5svlyu0lk9ktpx03cke', 'transactionHash': HexBytes ( '0x16c76387cdd06ab82a4beb330b36369a5cfa22b8cf6ddfff58c72aaae4a39df9'), 'transactionIndex': 0})
-you are a middle man
   ```

+- among them

-   The first line of data is the transaction result of platon.sendRawTransaction in the function SendTxn
+  - The first line of data is the transaction result of platon.sendRawTransaction in the function SendTxn.

- The second line of data is the method ifControl sends information to the chain, the result of the transaction
+  - The second line of data is the method ifControl sends information to the chain, the result of the transaction.

- The third line method getIfControlResult gets the information on the chain and the result of the transaction
+  - The third line method getIfControlResult gets the information on the chain and the result of the transaction.

 ##### (4) Event call of evm contract

-  The evm contract can monitor and log the detailed information of related transactions through events
+  The evm contract can monitor and log the detailed information of related transactions through events.

   Take the evmevent contract as an example: it adds the event type MyEvent to the method setVar.